Study Abroad in France

 Alex Requena, a Ph.D. candidate within the College of Human Development, Culture, and Media, rejoins the world of academia to continue his pursuits in the ever-changing world of sports.

-Kishon C. Hickman, Ed.D. was honored with the Distinguished Service Award by the the National Organization of Black Law Enforcement Executives (NOBLE) New Jersey Chapter.
+Kishon C. Hickman, Ed.D. was honored with the Distinguished Service Award by the National Organization of Black Law Enforcement Executives (NOBLE) New Jersey Chapter.

 The College of Human Development, Culture, and Media Summer Research Grant program is an annual initiative designed to support the scholarship and/or creative endeavors of faculty within the College.